 If there’s one thing I’ve learned over the years it’s that there’s a market for everything!
-Even if you can’t get your music on radio stations there’s so many more opportunities!
-For example if you’re only 12 years old and you’re heavily into Pokemon Go then make an awesome rap song about it and upload it to YouTube.
-There’s a ton of adults who love this game as well and it’s possible they may love your song as well!
+Even if you can’t get your music on radio stations there are so many more opportunities!
+For example, if you’re only 12 years old and you’re heavily into Pokemon Go then make an awesome rap song about it and upload it to YouTube.
+There are a ton of adults who love this game as well and it’s possible they may love your song as well!
 Who knows maybe you can submit your song to The Pokemon Company and they may decide to feature it in one of their commercials or future game releases!

-How about the period of time you had to walk around with teeth missing or when you got in trouble at school for disrupting the class and couldn’t play kick ball during recess.
-Oh one more!
-What about that time when you was four years old and discovered how to operate your parents lighter and you set your room on fire?..No?
-Okay maybe that one was just me. lol!
+How about the period of time you had to walk around with teeth missing or when you got in trouble at school for disrupting the class and couldn’t play kickball during recess.
+Oh, one more!
+What about that time when you were four years old and discovered how to operate your parent’s lighter and you set your room on fire?..No?
+Okay, maybe that one was just me. lol!

-See there’s tons of life experiences you can talk about regardless of how young you are and grownups can relate to it!
+See there are tons of life experiences you can talk about regardless of how young you are and grownups can relate to them!

 I Don’t Have Any Money

-So perhaps you’re not old enough to legally work to invest into yourself but there’s still things you can do to earn money.
+So perhaps you’re not old enough to legally work to invest in yourself but there are still things you can do to earn money.

 - Wash their car